-- Smoking cessation can be achieved with or without assistance from healthcare professions or the use of medication. - Early "failure" is a normal part of trying to stop smoking. - Smoking cigarettes leads to nicotine addiction. - Most smokers quit cold turkey after gradual reduction
+- Smoking cessation can be achieved with or without assistance from healthcare professions or the use of medication. - Early "failure" is a normal part of trying to stop smoking. - Smoking cigarettes leads to nicotine addiction. - Most smokers quit cold turkey after a gradual cigarette reduction

-Health benefits
+Health benefits of cigarette cessation

-- Within 20 min after quitting, blood pressure and heart rate decrease - Within 12 hours, carbon monoxide levels in blood are normal - Within 2 days the sense of smell and taste return - Within 9 months there is a decrease in cough and shortness of breath - Within 10 years, the risk of stoke is normal and the risk of dying from lung cancer is reduced by 50%
+- Within 20 min after quitting, blood pressure and heart rate decrease to normal levels - Within 12 hours, carbon monoxide levels in blood return to normal - Within 2 days the sense of smell and taste return - Within 9 months there is a decrease in cough and shortness of breath - Within 10 years, the risk of stoke is normal and the risk of dying from lung cancer is reduced by 50%